RovinKYK/Nano-Processor-Design/README.md

 3. It is normal to observe the zero and overflow indicators light up during operation.
 4. If the reset button is pressed for at least one slow clock cycle, the program restarts.

-## Sample Machine Learning Code
+## Sample Program

-The sample assembly code to run in the processor to get above results can be found from [here] (https://github.com/RovinKYK/Nano-Processor-Design/blob/main/Assembly%20Code.txt)
+Assembly code of the sample program running on the processor to get above results can be found from [here] (https://github.com/RovinKYK/Nano-Processor-Design/blob/main/Assembly%20Code.txt)